Statement of Faith

 Impetuous displays of passion have reached an all-time high in contemporary society.
 Thirteenth century philosopher, Thomas Aquinas, nailed it when he said a man has free choice to the extent that he is rational.
 Conventional wisdom says forgiveness is a choice; feelings catch up later.
-But anyone caught in the thickets of raw emotion can attest, sometimes feelings have a way of lagging behind like out-of-shape runners who've lost sight of the finish line.
-Consequently, Wendy Redroad is on a mission help underdogs finish strong.
+But anyone caught in the thickets of raw emotion can attest, feelings have a way of lagging behind like out-of-shape runners who've lost sight of the finish line.
+Abuse survivor, Wendy Redroad, is well acquainted with this scenario and she is on a mission to help leaders help underdogs finish strong.

 Five passionate desires arise from abuse, injustice, and traumatic betrayal.
 All are natural components of the human psyche, and therefore, depicted in Sacred Scripture.
 Victims and secondary victims are likely to encounter more than one desire simultaneously.
 This contributes to the complexities of healing and the capacity to forgive as Christ commands--from the heart.
 The question isn't whether or not man should have these desires, but rather, will they be expressed in ways that are life-giving or further disunity with God, self, and neighbor.